This is a guide covering aperture in photography. Aperture is one of the components of the exposure triangle.

 For example, portrait photographers typically use wide/large apertures around f/1.4 to f/2.8.

-This effectively guides the viewer’s attention to the centre of the photo.
-The so-called “creamy” and “dreamy” will always appear in a portrait photographers portfolio.
+This effectively guides the viewer’s attention to the center of the photo.
+The so-called “creamy” and “dreamy” will always appear in a portrait photographer’s portfolio.

 While landscape photographers take advantage of the smaller aperture to capture… landscapes.
 It allows them to capture everything with enough sharpness.